reiinakano/reiinakano.github.io/draft-solving-probability.md

 [PREDICTION]    1 + 1 + 1 + 1 + 1 + 1 + 1=7    7
 ```

 Success!
 The network is able to solve (copy) up to sequences of length 11 with a calculator.
-Beyond that, we run into THE aforementioned out-of-distribution problem, and the network fails to generalize to extrapolated sequence lengths.
+Beyond that, we run into the aforementioned out-of-distribution problem, and the network fails to generalize to extrapolated sequence lengths.

 [^cross_entropy]: Usually calculated through something like cross-entropy.
 [^pad]: This can be implemented in multiple ways.
 For this article, we use [fairseq] as our seq2seq training framework. `<pad>` symbols in the target sequence, normally used for handling variable-length sequences in a batch, are automatically disregarded by fairseq, so there's no need to modify the loss function after replacing the target sequence with a masked target sequence.
 Another way to implement the same functionality is to zero out the loss function at positions occupied by a masking symbol.